 There is some natural light via an external window as well as ceiling spotlights and additional stage lighting that can be focused on specific areas of the room.
 There is a balcony area to the right hand side (on entry to the hall) for ICC staff to control the lights and other systems - this is not accessible to delegates or exhibitors.
-For the Exhibition Space the layout of Hall 4 will look very similar to the stock image below:

-We are expecting between 30 and 50 exhibitors to attend the conference on both days, so the hall will be fairly busy and tight for space - if you are planning to attend the exhibition then please be aware that it is likely to be very noisy and crowded.
-Level Five Outside of Hall 4 there is a small foyer with ladies and gents toilets in the same general style as the previous facilities, with electric hand dryers and circular wall lighting on the mirrors above the black square sinks.
+We are expecting between 30 and 50 exhibitors to attend the conference on both days, so the hall will be fairly busy and tight for space - if you are planning to attend the exhibition then please be aware that it is likely to be very noisy and crowded, particularly during session breaks and lunchtime.
+Outside of Hall 4 there is a small foyer with ladies and gents toilets in the same general style as the previous facilities, with electric hand dryers and circular wall lighting on the mirrors above the black square sinks.
 Across the foyer a separate accessible toilet with paper towels and high ceiling lighting.